Chiswick suburb profile

 Chiswick rental market trends

-The rental market in Chiswick has experienced modest growth, with house rents increasing by 3.3% over the past year to $1,550 per week, while unit rents have risen by 3.8% to $830 per week.
-This steady growth reflects the suburb's appeal, offering a balanced lifestyle with proximity to the city and local amenities, making it an attractive option for both renters and investors.
+The rental market in Chiswick has experienced modest growth, with house rents increasing by 3.3% over the past year to $1,550 per week, while unit rents have seen a slight rise of 1.2% to $830 per week.
+This stable rental environment, coupled with Chiswick's desirable location and amenities, makes it an attractive option for both renters and investors seeking steady returns.

 Suburbs near Chiswick